The Batman movie’s release date – plus cast and news

 — Matt Reeves (@mattreevesLA) October 14, 2019

-Curiously, Kravitz was beforehand turned down for the function of Batman’s feline frenemy in Christopher Nolan’s Darkish Knight trilogy, with the function going to Anne Hathaway as a substitute, although she did find yourself enjoying the character anyway – she voices Catwoman in each Lego Films.
+Apparently, Kravitz was beforehand turned down for the function of Batman’s feline frenemy in Christopher Nolan’s Darkish Knight trilogy, with the function going to Anne Hathaway as an alternative, although she did find yourself taking part in the character anyway – she voices Catwoman in each Lego Motion pictures.

-Jeffrey Wright (Westworld) has landed the function of Commissioner Gordon (performed by Oscar-winner Gary Oldman within the Darkish Knight trilogy), with director Matt Reeves confirming the long-rumoured casting in a tweet as properly.
+Jeffrey Wright (Westworld) has landed the function of Commissioner Gordon (performed by Oscar-winner Gary Oldman within the Darkish Knight trilogy), with director Matt Reeves confirming the long-rumoured casting in a tweet as effectively.

 Tweet! #Gordon ???? pic.twitter.com/O4PBX7MmuH